Houston Stewart Chamberlain: Vienna years

 The spirit of a natural man, who does everything and must create everything for himself in life, is decidedly more universal and more harmoniously developed than the spirit of an industrial worker whose whole life is occupied with the manufacturing of a single object ... and that only with the aid of a complicated machine, whose functioning is quite foreign to him.
 A similar degeneration is taking place amongst peasants: an American farmer in the Far West is today only a kind of subordinate engine driver.
 Also among us in Europe it becomes every day more impossible for a peasant to exist, for agriculture must be carried out in "large units"—the peasant consequently becomes increasingly like an industrial worker.
 His understanding dries up; there is no longer an interaction between his spirit and surrounding Nature.

 Chamberlain's nostalgia for a pre-industrial way of life that he expressed so strongly in his Bosnia articles earned him ridicule, as many believed that he had an absurdly idealized and romanticized view of the rural life that he never experienced first-hand.

 In 1893, Chamberlain received a letter from Cosima Wagner telling him that he had to read Gobineau's Essai sur l'inégalité des races humaines.
 Chamberlain accepted Gobineau's belief in an Aryan master-race, but rejected his pessimism, writing that Gobineau's philosophy was "the grave of every attempt to deal practically with the race question and left only one honorable solution, that we at once put a bullet through our heads".
-Chamberlain's time in Vienna shaped his anti-Semitism and Pan-Germanism.
+Chamberlain's time in Vienna shaped his antisemitism and Pan-Germanism.
 Despite living in Vienna from 1889 to 1909, when he moved to Bayreuth, Chamberlain had nothing but contempt for the multi-ethnic, multi-religious Habsburg empire, taking the viewpoint that the best thing that could happen to the Austrian empire would be for it to be annexed by Germany to end the Völkerchaos (chaos of the peoples).
 Vienna had a large Jewish population, and Chamberlain's time in Vienna may have been the first time in his life when he actually encountered Jews.
 Chamberlain's letters from Vienna constantly complain about how he was having to deal with Jews, every one of whom he detested.
 In 1894 after visiting a spa, Chamberlain wrote: "Unfortunately like everything else ... it has fallen into the hands of the Jews, which includes two consequences: every individual is bled to the utmost and systematically, and there is neither order nor cleanliness."
 In 1895, he wrote: